 Nathan relies heavily on his auditory strength in order to learn.
-He easily understands directions if someone reads them out loud.
-He is also quite talented at memorizing stories especially when he has access to picture clues.
+He easily understands directions if someone reads them out loud to him.
+He’s also quite talented at memorizing stories, especially when he has access to picture clues.

 One of Nathan’s greatest strengths is his spatial awareness.
 This translates to a love of Legos, of building, of taking things apart and putting them together again.
-Nathan’s parents are convinced they live with an architect or engineer in the making.
-If you ask this talented, unique learner “Can you fix this?” the answer is probably “Yes.”
+Nathan’s parents are convinced that they live with an architect or engineer in the making.
+If you ask this talented, unique learner, “Can you fix this?” the answer is probably, “Yes.”

 Reading Help for The Flip Flopper

 For students who fit The Flip Flopper profile, a number of activities provide powerful skill-building support.
 The following list of tips is just a start.

 This skill allows us to recognize the difference between similar objects and symbols.
-Particularly helpful with visual symbol confusion like Nathan’s.
+It’s particularly helpful with visual symbol confusion like Nathan’s.
 Learn more about visual discrimination activities for kids here.

 As with The Storyteller, I highly recommend clay work.
-The 3D clay letters that Nathan creates help visually anchor the letters in his mind.
-Using the technique from Ron Davis’ book The Gift of Dyslexia helps Nathan keep similar symbols like b/d, h/y, 6/9 and 5/2 from flip flopping all over the page.
+The 3-dimensional clay letters that Nathan creates help visually anchor letters in his mind.
+This helps Nathan prevent symbols that appear very similar, like b/d, h/y, 6/9 and 5/2, from flip flopping all over the page.

-Understanding the order of things helps students like Nathan better learn and understand concepts of time (see below).
-One simple way to strengthen this skill is to consistently ask what came first, next and last after reading a story or when reviewing the days’ activities.
-Story sequencing with pictures is another fun tool for this.
+Understanding the order of things helps students like Nathan understand concepts of time.
+(See below).
+One simple way to strengthen this skill is to consistently ask what happened first, next and last after reading a story, or when reviewing the days’ activities.
+Story-sequencing with pictures is another fun tool for this.

 Many students like Nathan have little concept of how long a minute actually lasts.
-Choose various tasks throughout the day.
-Estimating how many seconds or minutes each task takes to complete is a fun way to reinforce this skill.
-For more time awareness tips check out my Pinterest board It’s About Time.
-You may also enjoy the free memory game Months of the Year.
+When completing various tasks throughout the day, estimating how many seconds or minutes each task takes to complete is a fun way to reinforce this skill.
+For more time awareness tips, check out this Pinterest board.
+You may also enjoy the free Months of the Year memory game

-I hope you are enjoying the series so far.
+I hope you’re enjoying the series so far.
 Next up: The Excessive Studier.